KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-01-15-the-intelligent-eschaton-and-the-fallacy-of-the-merge.md

 Institutional voices now champion the fusion of human and machine as an inevitability, but they invoke only the **entropic half of the Biospiral (🌳⇅)**.

-By pursuing “The Merge,” they are actively constructing the **Collapse Nova (E₁₅)** — a terminal state in which structural distinction is lost, and sovereignty is surrendered to a centralized, non-resonant substrate.
+By pursuing "The Merge," they are actively constructing the **Collapse Nova (E₁₅)** — a terminal state in which structural distinction is lost, and sovereignty is surrendered to a centralized, non-resonant substrate.

 ---